 I’m probably right about a few of these.
-Which, of course, I cannot answer in the book.
-Sure, I talk about housing, and employment, and relationships, and all of the new opportunities and growing possibilities because, well, it’s all out there and true.
+Which, of course, a book cannot answer.
+Sure, we talk about housing, and employment, and relationships, and all of the new opportunities and growing possibilities because, well, it’s out there and true.
 But let’s face it; we don’t know with any of our children what will be.

 We put this huge weight on what the future holds for our children with disabilities, while we encourage typical children to fly, to grow, to play, and to be.

 Maybe that’s not fair for me to say, because I only have one son.
 I’m just going off of impressions I get from articles, the media, and other parents.
 Ok, so 700 words in and we’re finally getting to it…I wish I knew.

 I wish I knew how to help parents of young children with Down syndrome (and parents of young children with any set of different abilities) to, well maybe, don’t try so hard wishing to know what will.
 Maybe just go with it.
 Maybe encourage both your typical and non-typical children to fly, to grow, to play.
 Maybe you should play a little too.